 In order to get the most out of your Mac, make sure that your operating system is up to date with the newest version.
 This will allow security to be on top of its game.
 Simply click on the Software Update button and follow the prompts.

 If you ever have an issue with any macOS updates, give us a call at 1-800-620-5285.
 Karls Technology is a nationwide computer service company with offices in many major cities.
-This blog post was brought to you from our staff at the Garland Computer Repair Service, if you need computer repair in Garland, TX please call or text the local office at (469) 299-9005.
+This blog post was brought to you by our staff at the Atlanta Computer Repair Service.
+If you need computer repair in Atlanta, GA please call or text the local office at (678) 695-8120.